Skip to content Skip to main menu

 Leicestershire Cares is a vibrant, result-orientated, award-winning charity that has been operating successfully across Leicester city, Leicestershire and Rutland (LLR) since 2003.
 We are a creative, agile and resilient organisation that delivers change for young people and communities through our joined-up approach to work that is rooted in our vision, mission and values.

-Leicester city was “rocked” by riots over a few weekends in September 2022, which some suggested were an overspill of tensions between Muslim and Hindu communities in India.
-These divisions spilled over into local elections, which saw significant changes in the way local people vote and claims on all sides that parties were trying to use “race and faith” to divide communities to win votes.
+Riots in Leicester East in the Autumn of 2022, which were seen to be linked to tensions between Muslim and Hindu communities in India, spilled over into local elections, which saw significant changes in the way local people vote and claims on all sides that parties were trying to use “race and faith” to divide communities to win votes.
+In the May elections, whilst nationally there was a big swing to Labour, in Leicester Labour lost 22 seats, whilst Conservatives won 17 seats

 Focus of our work